someonegg/gocontainer/README.md

 gocontainer contains several optimized container implementations.

 * Package databox defines the DataBox type, which can be used to store data to reduce the number of references and memory fragmentation.
-* Package ringbuf implements simple ring buffer.
 * Package skiplist implements a skip list.
-* Package uskiplist implements a skiplist using unsafe operations to minimize memory and references.
+* Package uskiplist implements a skiplist using unusual operations to minimize memory and references.

 Documentation
 -------------